aj-reid14/ScrapeNews/README.md

 ## Routes

 ### "/scrape"
-Scrapes new articles from website
+Scrapes new articles from website & adds to database.

 ### "/clear"
-Removes all articles from page (and database)
+Removes all articles from page (and database).

 ### "/"
-Shows all articles in the database
+Retrieves all articles from database and displays them on the page.